nrayavaram/secret_manager_policy2/README.md

 * valid_location_prefix => The value of location key inside of resource_changes section for particular GCP Resource in tfplan mock

 #### control statements:
-* here we are looping and assigning the all the resourses into two parameters
+* here we are iterating and assigning the all the resourses into two parameters
     * Parameters
       |Name|Description|
       |----|-----|